VERX Iron Condor Strategy

 - What is a iron condor on VERX?

 - A iron condor on VERX is the iron condor strategy applied to VERX (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With VERX stock trading near $12.90, the strikes shown on this page are snapped to the nearest listed VERX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VERX stock at $12.77 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed VERX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are VERX iron condor max profit and max loss calculated?